sawyerit/PandaLayer/README.md

 # PandaLayer
-python example using Pandas and NumPy in a lambda layer
+Simple python example using Pandas and NumPy in a Lambda Layer

 ### SAM Local
-uses template.yaml to define lambda, layer, and api gateway endpoints
+uses template.yaml to define the Lambda, Layer, and API Gateway endpoints

 ```
 1. sam build